 While almost everyone with experience of antidepressants reports finding them useful, many could have made use of alternative forms of help.
 “We know that people go to the doctor because they’re feeling low, and the reasons may be domestic violence, debt, bereavement, marriage breakup, difficulties from past trauma,” says Corlett.
 “Some of these are practical and could have practical solutions, while some are deep-rooted psychological issues that need dealing with.
 Antidepressants are not always the answer.”

 For mild to moderate depression, unless it is persistent, the National Institute for Health and Care Excellence (Nice) does not recommend medication as a first resort.
 However, despite the government’s investment in the Improving Access to Psychological Therapies programme, in some parts of the country people wait months for access to CBT or similar treatments.
 Likewise, it does not appear that people’s prescriptions are always reviewed every six months, as Nice suggests.

-“My worry is that we are medicalising all forms of sadness in the belief that antidepressants are a safe drug that you just prescribe,” says Muijen.
+“My worry is that we are medicalizing all forms of sadness in the belief that antidepressants are a safe drug that you just prescribe,” says Muijen.

-Mind has called for accurate research to be carried out into how many people are taking antidepressants, how long they take them for and whether they are receiving any other treatment.
+The mind has called for accurate research to be carried out into how many people are taking antidepressants, how long they take them for and whether they are receiving any other treatment.
 It is a serious problem, Corlett says, that this data does not exist.
 Antidepressants are a vital tool.
-But if, in many cases, we are simply papering over cracks, we should, as a society, face up to the depth of the problem.
+But if in many cases, we are simply papering over cracks, we should, as a society, face up to the depth of the problem.